All students—Black, white and brown —deserve a high-quality education in safe and welcoming public schools.

-- Many do not require charter school teachers to meet the same certification requirements as public school teachers.
+Many charter schools do not require teachers to meet the same training and qualification requirements as traditional district public school teachers.

 Why were charter schools created?

-- Charter schools tend to hire younger and less experienced teachers.
-Many do not require charter school teachers to meet the same certification requirements as public school teachers.
+Charter schools tend to hire younger and less experienced teachers, and turn them over quickly.
+Many charter schools do not require teachers to meet the same certification requirements as public school teachers.

 How does student achievement in charter schools compare with that in traditional district schools?